-To shape policy, eChildhood puts forward submissions to issues affecting children and youth online safety and wellbeing.
-Our submissions include:
+To shape policy, eChildhood puts forward submissions that address children and youth online safety and wellbeing.
+Our submissions are listed below and include:

-- November 8, 2019: Inquiry into Age Verification for online wagering and online pornography.
-Our comprehensive submission argued that a key component underpinning the success of a safer online digital environment for children is the implementation of an Age Verification regime within robust updated legislation underpinned by safety, security and privacy. eChildhood recommended that good government policy include the implementation of such a system, no matter where content is hosted, to restrict minors’ access to all commercial porn websites.
+Our comprehensive submission (November 8, 2019) argued that a key component underpinning the success of a safer online digital environment for children is the implementation of an Age Verification regime within robust updated legislation underpinned by safety, security and privacy. eChildhood recommended that good government policy include the implementation of such a system, no matter where content is hosted, to restrict minors’ access to all commercial porn websites.

 - August 1, 2018: Reviews of the Enhancing Online Safety Act 2015 and the Online Content Scheme.
 Our submission did not support the Online Content Scheme as we felt the scheme was not robust enough. eChildhood recommended that the Online Safety Scheme be completely reworked to reflect the same process the UK is currently implementing with Age Verification measures.
 Under the Digital Economy Act, 2017, all content classified as prohibited must be placed behind an Age Verification gateway.
 In addition to shifting the bulk of the responsibility to the porn industry through Age Verification measures that focus on child safety and public health, an ‘all-encompassing’ digital legislation considers a broad range of factors such as the overhaul of telecoms infrastructure and regulation, internet speeds, copyright issues, privacy and data.
 Relying on parents and the general public to protect children via filtering is leaving children vulnerable, for all reasons stated throughout our submission.
 Therefore, we need an updated and ‘all-encompassing’ legislation to implement Digital Child Protection Buffers so that no matter where kids go, access to hardcore pornography and other harmful content is restricted as much as possible.